Lead moderator and Senior Advisor & Editor-in-Chief Shippax

 Moderator and contributing correspondent Shippax

-Frederik Erdmann has been a correspondent to Shippax since 1996 and professionally been involved with shipping since 1999 when he joined the German port agency network, Sartori & Berger.
+Frederik Erdmann is a Shippax correspondent since 1996 and professionally involved with shipping since 1999 when he joined the German port agency network, Sartori & Berger, on a vocational training program.
 After his graduation as Shipbroker & Liner Agent and subsequent studies of Business Administration, Frederik held various positions with Sartori & Berger until 2010.
-After a period of working for the Flensburg Chamber of Commerce, he belonged to the management of a German domestic ferry operator, Wyker Dampfschiffs-Reederei, from 2015 to 2021, among others as Designated Person Safety/Security, Environment and Quality.
-He subsequently became self-employed as a consultant for Passenger Ship Management, Hazardous Cargo Transport and HazMat, and is founding partner and co-owner of a consulting firm specialised among others in these fields since 2021.
-In addition Frederik continues writing for shipping publications in the UK, Sweden, Greece and Germany as a correspondent, and he also teaches prospective nautical officers as visiting lecturer of the Flensburg University of Applied Sciences.
+After a period of working for the Flensburg Chamber of Commerce, he belonged to the management team of Wyker Dampfschiffs-Reederei, one of Germany's leading domestic operators, from 2015 to 2021, with responsibilities among others for safety/security as well as for environmental, quality and pandemic management.
+He has since become self-employed as consultant with a focus on Passenger Ship Management, Hazardous Cargo Transport and HazMat, and is one of the founding partners of MF Maritim & Logistik.
+Frederik is also a permanent visiting lecturer at the Flensburg University of Applied Sciences, teaching in the Maritime Transport, Nautical Sciences & Logistics as well as the Ship Operation Engineering degree programmes.
+He regularly contributes to maritime business publications in the UK, Scandinavia and Greece, and is a member of the Tourism Committee as well as the Transport & Infrastructure Committee of the Flensburg Chamber of Commerce.

 Director, Head of Sustainable Fleet Projects DFDS